fejese/exif-renamer/README.md

 exif-renamer
 ============

-PHP tool to rename images based on exif date - or modifiaction date if exif information is missing
+PHP tool to batch rename images based on exif date - or modifiaction date if exif information is missing